mike-sherman1/chattr/community-TODO.md

 https://github.com/tslocum/TinyIB/blob/master/LICENSE
 - check slack to see if the development teams need any community tasks
 - if not, then you're done :) just post memes until site launch
-- if u get really bored, feel free to start writing FAQ or landing page in a word document or txt file, upload to slack for version control
+- if you get really bored, feel free to start writing FAQ or landing page in a word document or txt file, upload to slack for version control. you can just copy the rules / FAQ from 4chan. write it in a .txt or a .md